Tandon-A/Image-Editing-using-GAN/docs/README.md

 Yes we all have been clicking a lot of photographs, and though there's a plethora of features available in today’s image editing applications, it is time to imagine what the ‘next generation of image editing tools’ would be like.
 These new tools would allow users to edit an image to have a desired attribute or feature such as 'add a hat' or 'change hair color', to create new images.

-To make this possible, we need an algorithm which can learn different features of an image, edit them as per required and then generate a new image.
+To make this possible, we need an algorithm which can learn different features of an image, edit them as required and then generate a new image.
 Generative Adversarial Networks or GANs developed by Ian Goodfellow [1] do a pretty good job of generating new images and have been used to develop such a next generation image editing tool.

-GANs a class of deep learning models, consist of a __generator__ and a __discriminator__ which are pitched against each other.
+GANs, a class of deep learning models, consist of a __generator__ and a __discriminator__ which are pitched against each other.
 The generator is tasked to produce images which are similar to the database while the discriminator tries to distinguish between the generated image and the real image from the database.
 This conflicting interplay eventually trains the GAN and fools the discriminator into thinking of the generated images as ones coming from the database.
 For a simplified tutorial on GANs refer [this](http://blog.aylien.com/introduction-generative-adversarial-networks-code-tensorflow/).

 In this post, I would go through the process of using a GAN for the image editing task.